 Shiloh Shepherds make excellent companions.
 They are gentle, loving and really enjoy working.
 They are well suited to be therapy and assistance dogs, and excel at obedience and herding trials.

 While they excel in obedience, Shiloh Shepherds are still prone to a number of hereditary and congenital conditions that can adversely affect their health and your budget.
 Some of the conditions and illnesses Shiloh Shepherds are prone to include digestive issues such as gastric dilatation-volvulus (GDV or bloat) and megaesophagus; skeletal problems such as panosteitis; chronic conditions such as perianal fistula; and hip problems such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Shiloh Shepherd has the misfortune of inheriting more than just a love of herding the family, you’re covered.